+Pushan is also known as Puchan and is the astral God.
 Pushan is a protector and multiplier of cattle and of human possessions in general.
 As a cowherd, Pushan carries an ox-goad, and he is drawn by goats.
-He was a supportive guide, a `good` god, leading his adherents towards rich pastures and wealth.
-He carried a golden lance, a symbol of activity.
+He leads his adherents towards rich meadows and wealth.
+He always carried a golden hack that symbolized activity.
+His name denotes someone who is the reason of the people to prosper.
+He is invoked by the newly married couples to give good luck on the journey of their life.

 In character, Pushan is a solar deity, beholds the entire universe, and is a guide on roads and journeys, and to the other world.
-He is called the over of his sister Surya.
 He assists in the revolutions of day and night and shares with Soma the guardianship of living creatures.
-He is invoked along with the most various deities, but most frequently with
+He is invoked along with the most various deities, but most frequently with Indra.

 Pushan is the lord of all things moving and stationary.
 He is the inspirer of the soul, an unconquerable protector and defender, and is being sought to give increase of wealth.
 He is said to regard and to observe clearly and at once all creatures.
 Pushan is not only the tutelary god of travelers but also, like Savitri and Agni conducts departed spirits on their way to the other world.